 What’s a backlink?
 It’s someone mentioning you on their domain with a blue, underlined hyperlink pointing “back” to your site.

 Think of it as someone else vouching for you, telling others you’ve got good stuff to offer and to check you out.
-Plus, when others link out to you, especially those in your industry, it tells search engines that you’re relevant to hat topic.
+Plus, when others link out to you, especially those in your industry, it tells search engines that you’re relevant to that topic.

 After all, the site that linked found you important enough to refer others to your site, and people don’t link to spammy, useless sites.
 You know who doesn’t get quality backlinks?
 Shady businesses that offer sucky services that no one wants to promote.

 As a healthy business, it’s important to be aware of and grow your backlink profile.
 It's certainly a Google ranking factor.

 You’ll get backlinks naturally for producing helpful, informative content, but knowing where you’re shining is half the battle.
 Leverage preexisting relationships and always be fostering new ones online for better Google search rankings.